Meet Our Staff

 Julius Ervin, MPH, serves as a Student Wellbeing Coordinator at the Center for Student Wellbeing.
 Julius earned his Bachelor of Arts degree from The University of Florida, Master of Public Health degree from The Florida Agricultural and Mechanical University and Master of Health Science degree from Meharry Medical College.
 His work and studies have focused on community health to improve quality of life for persons in need of health services.
 Julius has professional experience as an educator in both health and biology.
 Previously he managed the Florida Department of Health – Gadsden Asthma Program.
 He has also served as a biology teacher for both middle and high school campuses as well as outreach effort programs through Florida State University College of Medicine.
 Julius has dedicated himself to inspiring students and believes that student success is created through meaningful relationships.
 He is excited to be a new member of the Commodore community!

-Ciara C Smith, M.A., serves as a Student Wellbeing Coordinator for the Center for Student Wellbeing and serves as the staff advisor for the Vanderbilt [IM]Perfection Project.
+Ciara C Smith, M.A., serves as a Student Wellbeing Coordinator for the Center for Student Wellbeing.
 Ciara earned a Master of Arts in Higher Education Administration from Southeast Missouri State University and a Bachelor of Science in Psychology with a minor in Sociology from University of North Alabama.
 Ciara has a diverse background that includes experience in higher education and social services.
 She works with students in the areas of wellbeing and financial literacy.
 Ciara believes everyone should cultivate a healthy lifestyle to ensure balance and happiness.

 Samantha York, M.A., serves as the Assistant Director for Academic Wellbeing at the Center for Student Wellbeing.
 Samantha holds a Master of Arts in Higher Education from the Morgridge College of Education at the University of Denver with coursework in Pastoral Care and Counseling from the affiliated Iliff School of Theology, and a Bachelor’s degree in Literary Studies (English major), with minors in French and Psychology of learning.
 Her varied educational interests have led to a diverse range of professional experiences, including work in housing, conduct, advising, programming, student orgs and leadership, assessment and accreditation, and disability services.
 While working from theoretical grounding in best practices for learning, she works with students to find novel and responsive ways to apply those theories.
 Samantha’s favorite part of her work is always the direct student service and the opportunity to meet students where they are.